 What is Zero Depreciation Insurance?

 Zero-depreciation insurance is an add-on cover that can be purchased alongside your comprehensive insurance policy.
 This type of insurance ensures that in case of any claim, the insurer covers the entire cost of repairs or replacements without factoring in depreciation.
-In simple terms, it means you will be compensated for the full value of your vehicle or its parts without considering the damage to the parts over time or its current market value.

 Coverage Under Zero Depreciation Insurance: